MetaID-Labs/metaid/README.md

-# Cooler MetaID
+# MetaID

 ## What is this?

-Cooler MetaID is a RESTful-like domain protocol based on Microvision Chain and MetaID DID protocol.
-Developers can use Cooler MetaID to create his own domain resource.
+MetaID is a RESTful-like domain protocol based on Microvision Chain and MetaID DID protocol.
+Developers can use MetaID to create his own domain resource.

 ## How to use?